 Archive for the “Supply Chain” Category

-Jump Start 2020, a three-day logistics and supply chain conference held this January in Atlanta, is one of many transportation events held throughout the country in 2020.
+Jump Start 2022, a three-day logistics and supply chain conference held this January in Atlanta, is an industry-leading, supply chain-focused event.
 SMC³ has worked tirelessly to create the ideal environment for qualitative, valuable networking and industry education.
 So why should you attend?

 Common understanding is the real measure of any good transportation contract.
 Every paragraph, every line, and every word should be chosen in a way that reduces confusion.
 In this follow-up session, Rocky Rogers and Rob Moseley of Moseley Marcinak Law Group picked up the thread by outlining a handful of additional “must-have” elements from the model agreement and what purpose they serve in an ideal contract.

 A Brave New World: Panelists explore how changes over the past year will lead to long-term business transformations

 On the final day of SMC³’s 2021 Connections conference, topics pivoted firmly in the direction of the future.
 From uncovering insights leaders can use to develop the next generation of talent to how innovative technology trends are here for good, panelists looked into their crystal balls to predict how ongoing transformations will continue in the coming months and years.